Vonage/vonage-php-sdk-core/README.md

 ### Send a Viber Image

-Some `MessageType` objects require more arguments in order to be created.
+Some `Channel` objects require more arguments in order to be created.
 You can see the rough mapping of these requirements by comparing the constructor arguments vs. the API Documentation.
 Some of these messages take custom reusable objects (that are under the `\Vonage\Messages\MessageObjects` namespace).
 One of these is an image - so here is an example of how to send a Viber Image: